 When I say this Mac and Cheese is easier to make than the boxed kind, I mean it.
-This recipe doesn't require any straining, and everything is all made in one pot.
+This recipe doesn't require any straining (like this Chicken and Orzo Bake or Homemade Hamburger Helper), and everything is all made in one pot.
 Less clean-up is always a plus!
 Lastly, it's so creamy and delicious and uses simple ingredients.
-You'll always know what to make for dinner or lunch when you truly don't have much time or energy.
+This recipe is your answer as to what to make for a quick and easy meal when you don't have much time or energy.

-This recipe was inspired by the Netflix show High on the Hog, and my desire to have a super easy method of making mac and cheese.
-In the episode "Our Founding Chefs" we learn about how enslaved renowned chef James Hemings helped popularize the mac and cheese that he had learned in his French cookery training.
-In that episode, we see that the macaroni was boiled in milk and that instantly caught my interest.
+This recipe was inspired by the Netflix show High on the Hog, and my desire to have a super easy method of making macaroni and cheese.
+In the episode "Our Founding Chefs," we learn about how James Hemings, an enslaved renowned chef, helped popularize macaroni and cheese in America after bringing the recipe back from his time studying in France.
+In the episode, the macaroni was boiled in milk, and that immediately caught my interest.

 So let's get to making it!
 The text below offers some tips for making it, or you can scroll down to the bottom for the complete recipe.